saksham-solanki/vizitor/content/blog/top-queue-management-systems-industries-introduction.md

 **Benefits of QMS:**

-* **Check-In Management:** Automated check-in kiosks and online check-in options reduce long lines and improve the boarding process.
+**1. Check-In Management:** Automated check-in kiosks and online check-in options reduce long lines and improve the boarding proce

-* **Real-Time Updates:** Passengers receive updates on flight or departure status, reducing uncertainty and stress.
+**2. Real-Time Updates:** Passengers receive updates on flight or departure status, reducing uncertainty and stre

-* **Queue Optimization:** The system helps manage and optimize queues at various checkpoints, improving overall passenger flow.
+**3. Queue Optimization:** The system helps manage and optimize queues at various checkpoints, improving overall passenger flow.

 Example: An airport might use a QMS to manage check-in counters, security lines, and boarding gates, ensuring that passengers move through each stage of their journey efficiently.